ALIALJEATAWY/reading-notes201/class-14a.md

 * Inset border

-One of the hottest button styles right now is the ghost button; a button with no background and a heavy border.
+One of the hottest button styles right now is the ghost button; a button with no background and  heavy border.